inktrap/sloth-ci-config/README.rst

  BUGS?
 *****************

 I don't really know which of them are bugs, because the documentation is a little bit sparse.
 I wrote this stuff down directly, so some points may sound a little bit harsh, but that should not be the case.
-Let's start what
+Let's start with general questions:

-- general question: is it okay to use relative paths or paths like ``~/foo/bar``?
+- is it okay to use relative paths or paths like ``~/foo/bar``?
 - the work_dir in ``app.yml`` is confusing: this is relative to which dir?
   - the dir where sloth-ci is called,
   - where app.yml is